About Guitar Stories USA

 Besides soaking in the sounds of Led Zeppelin, Deep Purple, Edgar Winter & Steppenwolf while watching my Uncles build NHRA Dragsters, Choppers & Large block Chevy racing engines, my Uncle Ron was getting into guitars.
 He had picked up a Fender Mustang that he customized with two humbucker pickups, removing the original Fender single coil pickups and a Fender amp, as well as a Hammond M-3 with a Leslie cabinet.
 This was simply fascinating to me and my older Sister, who started playing just before I did…then we moved to Orlando, Florida in 1976 and I began my learning, playing, jamming and gigging on bass, then electric guitar.
 My passion for playing was ignited at a very early age and it was game on in the mid-1970s and my love for it has never stopped.

-At 48 and after 21 years of law practice, many of those in the music business, many gigs and recording sessions, I am ready to share my Guitar Stories and those of my fellow rockers, famous and not.
+At 52 and after 22 years of law practice, many of those in the music business, many gigs and recording sessions, I am ready to share my Guitar Stories and those of my fellow rockers, famous and not.
 I promise I will only post about stories and products I think are cool and true to the code of real rock guitarists everywhere, old and young.
+But we want to hear your stories!!!

 So welcome to Guitar Stories USA and please feel free to share and express your love for the essence of Rock Guitar and your guitar stories.
 In an upcoming guitar story, I will discuss my Southern Rock education and how my 1966 Gibson SG came into my life.
 Now that’s a great Guitar Story!